-All students attending STI must follow the payment obligation for tuition and fees as listed in the chart below.
+All students attending STI must follow the payment obligation for tuition and fees as listed in the payment obligation chart.
 Payment plans are also available for students not receiving any other form of financial aid through STI.

 Student/Employer Tuition Assistance